Recipe Overview

 Cocktail being strained into a coupe glass.

-• Not into the egg white?
-Skip it, and top the cocktail with club soda instead.
+• Omit egg white.
+You can skip the egg white, and top the cocktail with club soda instead.

 Make-Ahead Ideas